 Pulling the Fire Alarm?
 Insurer corporate political behavior on climate change

 How do firms cross-pressured between energy transition risk and physical climate risk engage with climate politics?
-I hypothesize that cross-pressured firms will support climate adaptation policy as a way of simultaneously reducing physical risk exposure without jeopardizing their carbon-intensive assets.
+I hypothesize that cross-pressured firms will support climate adaptation policy as a way of reducing physical risk exposure without jeopardizing their carbon-intensive assets.
 Focusing on a most-likely case for the hypothesis, I examine one of the largest industries financially affected by rising climate risk: US property insurers.
 Large underwriting losses from climate shocks threaten industry profits and invite state intervention, seemingly creating large incentives to support decarbonization.
 Simultaneously, insurers are institutional investors in the carbon-intensive status quo, which confers transition risk.
 Linking a panel of insurer characteristics and security-level investment data with information on their lobbying and campaign contributions, I study how investments in fossil fuels (a measure of transition risk) and loss ratios on catastrophe-relevant underwriting (physical risk) affect insurer political behavior.
 Descriptively, insurers began lobbying on climate-related topics and realigned to support Democratic candidates after the 2017 climate-driven hardening to reinsurance markets.
 As predicted, most of the recent expansion of climate-relevant lobbying is on adaptation topics, rather than mitigation.
 Cross-sectionally, insurers’ exposure to catastrophe-relevant underwriting and fossil investments are associated with more and less climate-friendly political behavior, respectively.
-The findings aim to contribute to growing literatures on insurance politics under climate change, firms’ responses to climate risk, and the politics of adaptation.
+The findings contribute to growing literatures on insurance politics under climate change, firms’ responses to climate risk, and the politics of adaptation.

 Teaching